Phase transitions for contact processes on sparse random graphs via metastability and local limits: Introduction and main results

 In particular, if \(\lambda<\lambda_1(\G)\equiv\lambda_1(\mathsf Q)\), then

 \end{theorem} Note that the density of the infection is a global quantity, therefore the extinction probability in the limit has to coincide with the `annealed' survival probability $\eta_\lambda$.

 The absence of metastability for some time scale does not imply that the contact process dies out on that time scale, as is illustrated by our next result.
-To formulate it, we define a sequence of random graphs $(\G_n)_{n\in\N}$ to be \emph{sparse} if the family $\big\{\deg_{G_n}(o_n)\colon n\in\N\big\}$ is uniformly integrable under $\P^\lambda$.
-Sparsity is a natural assumption in the context of locality of the fast/slow transition in the contact process as it guarantees that $(\G_n)_{n\in\N}$ is tight in $\cG_\ast$, see~\cite{BLS15}. \begin{theorem} For every $\varepsilon>0$, there exists a sequence of sparse graphs $(\G_n)_{n\in\N}$ that converges locally in probability to some $(\G,o)$ with extremal distribution $\mathsf Q $ satisfying $\lambda_{\mathsf{1}}(\G)>0$ and such that, for all \(\lambda>0\),
+To formulate it, we define a sequence of random graphs $(\G_n)_{n\in\N}$ to be \emph{sparse} if the family $(\deg_{\G_n}(o_n))_{n\in\N}$ is uniformly integrable under $\P^\lambda$.
+Sparsity is a natural assumption in the context of locality of the fast/slow transition in the contact process as it guarantees that $(\G_n)_{n\in\N}$ is tight in $\cG_\ast$, see~\cite{BLS15}. \begin{theorem} For every $\varepsilon>0$, there exists a sequence of {finite connected sparse random} graphs $(\G_n)_{n\in\N}$ that converges locally in probability to some {rooted locally finite random graph} $(\G,o)$ with extremal distribution $\mathsf Q $ satisfying $\lambda_{\mathsf{1}}(\G)>0$ and such that, for all \(\lambda>0\),

-In particular, for these graph sequences we have that $0=\lambda_-\big((\G_n)_{n\in\N}\big)<\lambda_{\mathsf{1}}(\G)$. \end{theorem} This result suggests that, if $((\G_n,o_n))_{n\in\N}$ is sparse, then the correct time scale to distinguish the fast extinction regime from the slow extinction regime is in general the exponential one, i.e., $s(m)=\textup{e}^{cm}, m\in\N$, for some $c>0.$ It is not difficult to see, cf.\ Lemma~\ref{lem:sparsity} below, that in this case, absence of metastability on the exponential time scale also implies extinction.
-On the other hand, it is straightforward that, in sparse graphs, there cannot be survival at super-exponential scales.
-We use the connection between metastability and survival on the exponential time scale to prove a general inequality for the critical values. \begin{theorem} Suppose $(\G_n)_{n\in\N}$ is a sequence of connected sparse graphs converging locally in probability to a graph $(\G,o)$ with extremal distrbution $\mathsf Q$.
+In particular, for these graph sequences we have that $0=\lambda_-\big((\G_n)_{n\in\N}\big)<\lambda_{\mathsf{1}}(\G)$. \end{theorem} This result suggests that, if $((\G_n,o_n))_{n\in\N}$ is sparse, then the correct time scale to distinguish the fast extinction regime from the slow extinction regime is in general the exponential one, i.e., $s(m)=\textup{e}^{cm}, m\in\N$, for some $c>0$. {Indeed, as made precise in the proof of Theorem~\ref{thm:configuration model1} below, sparsity implies that infected sets of small density have small total degree with high probability.
+Whenever the process visits such a low-density state, there is therefore an exponentially small, but on the exponential time scale relevant, chance that all infected vertices recover before any new infection occurs.
+Hence, absence of metastability on the exponential time scale implies extinction on that scale.} On the other hand, it is straightforward that, in sparse graphs, there cannot be survival at super-exponential scales.
+We use the connection between metastability and survival on the exponential time scale to prove a general inequality for the critical values. \begin{theorem} Suppose $(\G_n)_{n\in\N}$ is a sequence of {finite} connected sparse {random} graphs converging locally in probability to a {rooted locally finite random} graph $(\G,o)$ with extremal distribution $\mathsf Q$.
 Then,